Computing Resource Use Policy

 - Children using library computing resources must be supervised by a responsible adult, in accordance with the Library's Building Use and Conduct Policies.

-- All uses of library computing resources must be legal and conform to the UTC Acceptable Use Practices, the UT Information Technology Acceptable Use Policy, and the UT Policy on Information Technology Resources, FI0805.
+- All uses of library computing resources must be legal and conform to the UTC Acceptable Use Practices and the UT Information Technology Acceptable Use Policy.

 - Although not an inclusive list, examples of illegal use include theft, fraud, gambling, copyright infringement (such as sound or video recording piracy), and viewing or distributing child pornography.